-Malala latest interview in the British newspaper-20211 day ago
+Malala latest interview in the British newspaper-20214 months ago

 When I talk about the people I admire, Malala Yousafzai is at the forefront.
 At the age of 23, graduates of the world’s most famous university have already lived a long life.
 Worker, author, tireless campaigner for girls’ education, daughter, sister, student, and survivor.
 It’s hard to believe that just a decade ago when he was a young man with a passion for learning, living in the Pakistan-controlled Swat Valley, blogging about his experience for the BBC, and learning to give voice to girls.
 Was.
 In 2012, a deadly attempt on his life – or what he called an “incident” – brought him to the UK for specialist surgery.
 But she did not stop there.

 In the years that followed, Malala – her fame is such that only one name is needed – accepted the indescribable fear of her early life and turned it into a message that resonates around the world.
 In 2013, she published a moving memoir, spent her 16th birthday addressing the United Nations, and founded the Malala Fund, an NGO that now has active projects in eight countries around the world.
 That every girl on earth has 12 years of a free and secure education.
 The following year, she became the youngest recipient of the Nobel Peace Prize.
 Apple CEO, his friend Tim Cook told him very well: He has the North Star, which always impresses me.